pars-linux/uludag/trunk/web/developer.pardus.org.tr/source/howto/specific-pardus.rst

 You can install programs on Pardus by PISI (Package manager).You can go to pisi by Pardus > Package manager or Pardus > Tasma > System > Package manager.

-There are three buttons called "Show new packages","Show Installed packages","Show upgradable packages".You can upgrade Pardus by pressing on "Show upgradable packages" button,then put a tick on the small box on the left of the package you like to upgrade or just click on the "select all packages in this category" on the top of the window under search bar.Then press on the "upgrade packages"button on the right of the window.Pisi downloads the packages and installs all of them.
+There are three buttons called "Show new packages","Show Installed packages","Show upgradable packages".You can upgrade Pardus by pressing on "Show upgradable packages" button,then put a tick on the small box on the left of the package you like to upgrade or just click on the "select all packages in this category" on the top of the window under search bar.Then press on the "upgrade packages"button on the right of the window.
+Pisi downloads the packages and installs all of them.

 You can install the package you like by writing it on the search bar after you press on the "Show new packages" button.
-Then put a tick on the small box on the left of the package you like, then press on the "install packages" button on the right of the window.Pisi downloads the packages and dependencies and installs all of them after showing you the amaount of the download.
+Then put a tick on the small box on the left of the package you like, then press on the "install packages" button on the right of the window.
+Pisi downloads the packages and dependencies and installs all of them after showing you the amount of the download.

-You can remove the package you like by writing it on the search bar after you press on the "Show installed packages" button.Then put a tick on the small box on the left of the package you like to remove.Then press on the "Remove packages" button on the right of the window.Pisi removes the package and dependencies.
+You can remove the package you like by writing it on the search bar after you press on the "Show installed packages" button.Then put a tick on the small box on the left of the package you like to remove.Then press on the "Remove packages" button on the right of the window.
+Pisi removes the package and dependencies.

 Note:If you couldnot find the package you like to install try PisiBul  :ref:`PisiBul`.